Frequently Asked Questions

 Do I need to maintain a certain GPA?

-Yes - online and on-site PSEO students must maintain a 2.00 GPA and on-campus PSEO students must maintain a 3.00 GPA while taking courses.
+Yes – online and on-site PSEO students must maintain a 2.00 UNW GPA and on-campus PSEO students must maintain a 3.00 UNW GPA while taking courses.

-When you complete your course, full college credit will be applied to your academic record at Northwestern.
-These credits may be used to complete a degree at Northwestern or transferred to another educational institution.
-We encourage you to check the requirements of the program and school where further study is planned before selecting your PSEO courses as the receiving institution has final say in how UNW's credits transfer to their school.
+When you successfully complete (and pass) a college course at Northwestern, full college credit will be applied to your Northwestern academic record.
+Northwestern is regionally accredited and these credits may be used to complete a degree at Northwestern or may be transferred to another educational institution.
+We encourage you to check the requirements of the program where further study is planned before selecting your PSEO courses.

-What if I don’t successfully complete my PSEO course?
+What if I don’t successfully complete my PSEO courses?

 If you are taking a PSEO course that is required for high school graduation, and you do not successfully complete the course, you may not be able to graduate from high school.
 Please contact your high school guidance counselor if you have questions regarding potential consequences due to unsuccessfully completing any courses.